Nemeca99/Foundry_Bot/discord/README.md

 - **Permission Management**: User authorization and permission control
 - **Message Processing**: Long message splitting and formatting
 - **Plugin Integration**: Integration with all framework plugins
+- **Queue Integration**: Queue-based communication with other systems

 #### Key Commands: